SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/02-HTTP-Developer-Tools.md

 With this tool, we can send **requests** and **receive** responses, without **writing code** or using the browser.

-As you can see below, Postman has a graphical UI, making it ideal for testing:
+As you can see below, **Postman** has a graphical UI, which makes it ideal for testing:

 [image assetsSrc="JS-Applications-Rest-Services-and-AJAX-3.png" /]